allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Flying Hours, Associate Units

 If your flying organization is an association of Active Duty \(AD\), National Guard \(ANG\), and/or Reserve \(AFRC\) units, this topic details how to setup the PEX Flying Hours module.
-Let’s say the AD wing develops the overal flying plan for the base.
+Let’s say the AD wing develops the overall flying plan for the base.
 They decide which days to fly and how many sorties to fly each day.
 After the sorties are flown, depending on whether the pilot and/or aircraft belonged to AD, ANG, or AFRC; the flying hours get charged to AD, ANG, or AFRC.
-If this is your situation, you need to setup an account for each MAJCOM

-\(AD, ANG, and AFRC\) plus an overal base \(e.g., Langley AFB\) account for them to feed into: 102
+If this is your situation, you need to setup an account for each MAJCOM \(AD, ANG, and AFRC\) plus an overall base \(e.g., Langley AFB\) account for them to feed into: 102

 1. On the Overview page, create a PEX Flying Hours account for the overall base \(AD \+ ANG \+ AFRC\).

-In this account, identify the Total \(Al ocated\) Hours for AD \+ ANG \+ AFRC.
-In this base account, identify the overal Expected Attrition, ASD, and monthly contract hours \(AD \+ ANG \+ AFRC\).
+In this account, identify the Total \(Allocated\) Hours for AD \+ ANG \+ AFRC.
+In this base account, identify the overall Expected Attrition, ASD, and monthly contract hours \(AD \+ ANG \+ AFRC\).

 2. On the Overview page, create a PEX Flying Hours account for only the AD sorties.
-In this account, identify the Total \(Al ocated\) Hours for AD only.
-In this AD account, identify the monthly breakout of AD

-hours. \(These are the flying hours that will feed ACC’s Flying Hours Online \(FHOL\) application.\) Adding more detail \(Att% or ASD\) to this account is optional.
+In this account, identify the Total \(Allocated\) Hours for AD only.
+In this AD account, identify the monthly breakout of AD hours. \(These are the flying hours that will feed ACC’s Flying Hours Online \(FHOL\) application.\) Adding more detail \(Att% or ASD\) to this account is optional.

 3. On the Overview page, create a PEX Flying Hours account for only the ANG sorties.
 In this account, identify the Total \(Allocated\) Hours for ANG only.
 Adding more detail \(monthly breakout of hours, Att%, or ASD\) to this account is optional.